 Limitations: Limitations are placed on the program so that it provides realistic expectations on those who may be affected by the natural disaster.
 It also aims to provide effective coverage if a natural disaster happens.
 Due to these factors, the limitations ensure that the program can operate with effectiveness and efficiency.

-Short Term: The short term time frame in which the program will be monitored will be over a 5 year period.
+Short Term: The short-term time frame in which the program will be monitored will be over a 5 year period.
 During this time, continued monitoring of natural disasters will occur and continued relocation and coverage will be provided and monitored.
 The reason a 5 year timeframe will be considered a short term frame is because the program needs to be monitored over all regions and all types of natural disasters.
 For example, here is the difference of a 5 year timeframe for the country of Storslysia.
-We can see that there are a few differences between natural disasters over the years, Ensuring trends are adapted to will greatly improve the quality of the program
+We can see that there are a few differences between natural disasters over the years, ensuring trends are adapted to will greatly improve the quality of the program

 Long Term:

-The long term time frame will be over a 50 year period.
+The long-term time frame will be over a 130-year period.
 This is so continued observations of the natural disasters over that period can be monitored, and any changes in trends to the natural disasters can be adapted to.
 Additionally, due to natural population increases, the relocation program will need to ensure that it has enough capacity to continually relocate people whilst having enough citizens in each region to ensure the economy continues to improve.
-For example, a high risk region may turn into a low risk region, thus individuals who may have relocated from that region may want to relocate back to that region.
+For example, a high-risk region may turn into a low risk region, thus individuals who may have relocated from that region may want to relocate back to that region.
 Hence, the program can be continually updated to consider this.
 Over the given period, there was an average of 55 natural disasters per year, with an estimated 325m property damage per year.
 Continued monitoring of these statistics will allow the program to be adjusted accordingly.